kimwoodfield/bookshelf/README.md

 # 📚 bookshelf 📚
-A simple CRUD web application that uses a MySQL database to store the top selling books of all time.
+An easy-to-use CRUD web application that uses a MySQL database to store the top selling books of all time.
 By querying the database through the front-end users can create book entries, display all entries, update specific book entries and author information and delete stored books of their choosing.

 **Technologies used -**